+'''

-bam2fastq --no-aligned -o unaligned#.fastq ../remapping\to\reference/E\Coli\CGATGT\L001\filtered.sorted.rmdup.bam
+bam2fastq --no-aligned -o unaligned#.fastq

+../remapping_to_reference/E_Coli_CGATGT_L001_filtered.sorted.rmdup.bam

+'''

 The --no-aligned option means only extract reads which did not align.
-The -o unaligned\# means dump read 1 into a file called unaligned\1.fastq and read 2 into a file unaligned\2.fastq.
+The -o unaligned\# means dump read 1 into a file called unaligned_1.fastq and read 2 into a file unaligned_2.fastq.
 Below we can see that the program has successfully created the two files.

+'''

+[ec2-user@ip-10-171-67-183 unmapped_assembly]$ bam2fastq --no-aligned -o unaligned#.fastq ../rem

+apping_to_reference/E_Coli_CGATGT_L001_filtered.sorted.fillmd.rmdup.bam

-[ec2-user@ip-10-171-67-183 unmapped\assembly]\$ bam2fastq --no-aligned -o unaligned#.fastq ../rem apping\to\reference/E\Coli\CGATGT\L001\filtered.sorted.fillmd.rmdup.bam This looks like paired data from lane 8.
-Output will be in unaligned\1.fastq and unaligned\2.fastq 1250574 sequences in the BAM file 351638 sequences exported WARNING: 1414 reads could not be matched to a mate and were not exported
+This looks like paired data from lane 8.

+Output will be in unaligned_1.fastq and unaligned_2.fastq

+1250574 sequences in the BAM file

+351638 sequences exported

+WARNING: 1414 reads could not be matched to a mate and were not exported

+'''

-Note that some reads were singletons (i.e. one read mapped to the reference, but the other did not).
+Note that some reads were singletons (i.e. one of the reads mapped to the reference, but the other did not).
 These will not be included in this analysis.